input-output-hk/cardano-tutorials/Shelley-testnet/solutions/Exercise-2-solutions.md

 **CALCULATE FEE**

-Our transaction will have 1 input (tx-in-count), the UTXO from our sending address `e757f0...5d8cf` from above,  and 2 outputs (tx-out-count), the receiveing address (payment2.addr) and a second ouput to send the change (payment.addr)
+Our transaction will have 1 input (tx-in-count), the UTXO from our sending address `e757f0...5d8cf` from above,  and 2 outputs (tx-out-count), the receiving address (payment2.addr) and a second ouput to send the change (payment.addr)

 	$ cardano-cli shelley transaction calculate-min-fee \
 	    --tx-in-count 1 \